Boston University: Admissions

 Based on currently enrolled student responses within the university student database 50.6% white, 14% Asian, 11.6% international students, 8.6% Hispanic, and 3.2% black.
 Fall 2015 international student enrollment at Boston University is 43% Chinese, 9% Indian, 5% Korean, 5% Saudi Arabian, 4% Canadian, 4% Taiwanese, 2% Turkish, and 1% from each of the following countries: Venezuela, Brazil, Mexico, Italy, France, Thailand, Spain, and Japan.
 The other 18% of international enrollment comes from 123 other countries.
 Among international students, 39% are pursuing undergraduate degrees, 37% are pursuing graduate degrees, and 23% are enrolled in other programs.
-BU also has the second highest number of Jews of any private school (after NYU) in the country with between 3,000 and 4,000, or roughly 15% identifying as Jewish.
+BU has the largest number of Jews out of all private schools in the U.S. with about 6,000 students identifying as Jewish.

 The plurality of registrants were from Massachusetts (19%), followed by New York (16%), New Jersey (9%), California (8%), Connecticut (4%), Pennsylvania (4%), and Texas (2%).

-Boston University's financial aid program, "affordableBU", meets 100% of the demonstrated need of domestic students.
+Boston University's financial aid program, "affordableBU", meets 100% of the demonstrated need of domestic students (U.S. citizens and permanent residents).

 Rankings

-U.S. News & World Report ranks Boston University tied for 41st among national universities and tied for 57th among global universities for 2022.
-It also ranked BU 29th in "Best Value Schools", tied for 41st in "Most Innovative Schools", and tied for 45th in "Best Undergraduate Engineering Programs" at schools whose highest degree is a doctorate and 12th in Biomedical Engineering.
-U.S. News & World Report also ranks Boston University's online graduate information technology programs tied for 10th in the U.S., the online graduate criminal justice programs tied for 3rd, and the online graduate business programs (excluding MBAs) tied for 10th.
+U.S. News & World Report ranks Boston University tied for 42nd among national universities and tied for 86th among global universities for 2026.
+It also ranked BU 26th in "Best Value Schools" and tied for 42nd in "Best Undergraduate Engineering Programs" at schools whose highest degree is a doctorate.
+U.S. News & World Report's 2025 list also ranks Boston University's online graduate information technology programs 10th in the U.S. the online graduate criminal justice programs tied for 6th, and the online graduate business programs (excluding MBAs) tied for 10th.

-Boston University is ranked No. 40 nationally in the 2021 Wall Street Journal/Time Higher Education U.S. colleges and universities ranking.
+Boston University is ranked No. 171 nationally in the 2025 Wall Street Journal/College Pulse U.S. colleges and universities ranking.

-QS World University Rankings ranked Boston University 93rd overall in the world in its 2019 rankings, with a 5-star rating.
+QS World University Rankings ranked Boston University 88th overall in the world in its 2026 rankings.

-Times Higher Education ranked Boston University 54th in the world for 2021.
+Times Higher Education ranked Boston University 76th in the world for 2026.

-Times Higher Education ranked Boston University 6th in the 2017 Global University Employability Rankings.
+Times Higher Education ranked Boston University 34th in the 2024–25 Global University Employability Rankings.

-The Academic Ranking of World Universities ranks Boston University 36th in the United States, and 76th in the world, in its 2019 list.
+The Academic Ranking of World Universities ranks Boston University 38–48 in the United States, and 101–150 in the world, in its 2025 list.

-Newsweek (International Edition), in its list of the Top 100 Global Universities, ranked Boston University the 35th in the United States, and 65th in the world.
+In 2016, the Chronicle of Higher Education placed the Boston University School of Social Work as sixth in the nation for research productivity by faculty.

-The Chronicle of Higher Education places the Boston University School of Social Work as sixth in the nation for research productivity by faculty.
+Boston University is also one of 250 global universities selected for the Emerging Group's 2025 Global Employability University Ranking and Survey (GEURS), and is ranked 34th in the world (12th in the U.S.) within this select group.

-BU is one of 96 American universities receiving the highest research classification ("RU/VH") by the Carnegie Foundation.
+BU is one of 146 American universities receiving the highest research classification ("RU/VH") by the Carnegie Foundation.